-Looking for the best fly rod for trout of 2022?
-We’ve put our heads together to bring you reviews of five leading contenders at a range of price points and chosen a top pick for rivers, for lakes and for budget-conscious anglers.
+Looking for the best fly rod for trout in 2022?
+We’ve put our heads together to bring you reviews of five leading contenders at various price points and choose a top pick for rivers, lakes, and budget-conscious anglers.

-Read on to find out our selections and what you need to know in buying a fly rod for trout (brand, length, weight, action) and the questions you need to ask yourself before you spend hundreds of dollars on a new rod.
+Read on to find out our selections, what you need to know in buying a fly rod for trout (brand, length, weight, action), and the questions you need to ask yourself before spending hundreds of dollars on a new rod.